Predicates

 The following function and macro (not technically predicates) are

-related to typep
+related to typep.

-, it is simply returned.
+typep, it is simply returned.
 Otherwise, certain types of

 conversions will be made: If type is any sequence type

-, etc.) then object will be
+(string, list, etc.) then object will be

 converted to that type if possible.
 If type is

-, then strings of length one and symbols with
+character, then strings of length one and symbols with

 one-character names can be coerced.
-If type is float
+If type is float,

 then integers can be coerced in versions of Emacs that support

 floats.
-In all other circumstances, coerce
+In all other circumstances, coerce signals an

 error.

-in many ways; when name is encountered
+defmacro in many ways; when name is encountered

 as a type name, the body forms are evaluated and should